PG-87/Uselessquiz/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is under no license, feel free to use.
+Dont know about the dog photo though...